faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 And there are two broker configs for these conditions:
 1. [broker.session.timeout.ms](https://kafka.apache.org/documentation/#brokerconfigs_broker.session.timeout.ms) -
    Remember the controller right ?
-The simple brokers inform the controller that they are alive via heartbeat requests.
+The regular brokers inform the controller that they are alive via heartbeat requests.
 If the time configured as this config passed between two consecutive heartbeat requests, the broker is not in-sync anymore.
 2. [replica.lag.time.max.ms](https://kafka.apache.org/documentation/#brokerconfigs_replica.lag.time.max.ms) -